MahnazAsgharpour/NeuroModelingLab/README.md

 **Open-source scientific software for computational neuroscience, neural modeling, extracellular stimulation, and biophysical neuron simulations.**

-Developed by **Mahnaz Asgharpour, Ph.D.**, this repository contains modular Python implementations and computational neuroscience models developed for research in neural engineering, neurostimulation, and scientific computing.
+Developed by **Mahnaz Asgharpour, Ph.D.**, this repository contains Python implementations and computational neuroscience models developed using the NEURON simulator for research in neural engineering and neurostimulation.

 ---